botlabs-gg/yagpdb/README.md

 1. Using Docker
 2. Standalone

-**I will not help with basic problems or how to do unrelated things (how to run it on startup for example), use Google, if those well written tutorials and aritcles confuse you, how the hell is a guy with english as a second language gonne be any better?**
+**I will not help with basic problems or how to do unrelated things (how to run it on startup for example), use Google, if those well written tutorials and articles confuse you, how the hell is a guy with English as a second language gonna be any better?**

 (There's still a lot of contributing you can do without this though, such as writing docs, fixing my horrible typos and so on)